Announcement Icon

 The below documentation is required for your Golden Visa application:

-- Evidence that the main applicant has made the qualifying investment.
-(For investment funds, provide proof of fund subscription from the fund manager.)
+• Evidence that the main applicant has made the qualifying investment.
+(For alternative investment funds, provide proof of funds, review subscription and management agreements from the fund manager/s.)

-- A criminal record from your current country of residence, and a completed form authorising the Foreigners and Borders Service (SEF) to access criminal records in Portugal.
+• A criminal record (note, must be up dated within 3 months of filling the application) from your current country of residence, and a completed form authorising the Foreigners and Borders Service (SEF) to access criminal records in Portugal.

 All documents issued by a non-Portuguese entity must be legalised.
-If the country in question is a member of the Hague Convention, the legalisation process requires an apostille.
+If the country in question is a member of the Hague Convention, the legalisation process requires a signed notary in your country of origin and an apostille (your immigration lawyer or Portugal Pathways can advise you on this process)

-Documents not in Portuguese must be translation into Portuguese and certified, generally by a notary.
+Documents not in Portuguese must also be translated into Portuguese and certified, generally by a notary.

 Tax Implications for Portugal Golden Visa

-Obtaining a Golden Visa in Portugal grants you legal residency, but it does not automatically classify you as a Portuguese tax resident.
+Obtaining a Golden Visa in Portugal grants you legal residency, but it does not automatically classify you as a Portuguese tax holder, as this is a separate consideration which you can seek support and advice on through Portugal Pathways legal and tax professional partners.

-Even if you remain solely a legal resident, you will still be subject to taxes on any income generated by your investment in Portugal.
-These taxes apply to income derived from sources such as rental properties, dividends, or capital gains associated with your Portuguese assets.
+Even if you remain solely a legal resident, you will still be subject to taxes on any income generated by your investment in Portugal (alternative investment funds are one of the most tax efficient options to investors).
+Again, please seek advice from Portugal Pathways legal and tax professional partners.

 Portugal Golden Visa – What to Consider About Living in Portugal